csiro/nrca-phylodist/readme.md

 ## Citation and contact information

-Submitted paper: 'Phylogenomics-driven host test list selection for weed biological control'.
-The corresponding author of the paper is [Alexander Schmidt-Lebuhn](mailto:alexander.s-l@csiro.au).
+Please cite the following paper if you use these scripts:

+Stephanie H. Chen, Ben Gooden, Michelle A. Rafter, Gavin C. Hunter, Alicia Grealy, Nunzio Knerr, Alexander N. Schmidt-Lebuhn. *Phylogenomics-driven host test list selection for weed biological control*.
+Biological Control, Volume 193, 2024, 105529, <https://doi.org/10.1016/j.biocontrol.2024.105529>[\
+\
+](#0)Contact the corresponding author of the paper, [Alexander Schmidt-Lebuhn](mailto:alexander.s-l@csiro.au), if you have any questions.